safwankdb/EE337-Microprocessors-Lab/README.md

-# EE337-Microprocessors-Lab
+# EE337 - Microprocessors Lab

-Repository for home/labwork of EE337, IITB
+Homework and labwork of EE337, IITB.
+These are solutions are written for the 8051 microprocessor in assembly.